Salva and Bárbara Dundes bet on the customization of furniture at CASACOR SP 2023 – MONDO MODA - Breaking Latest News

 On the arms, the architect applied the coating in the Efetti Gris tone and on the backrest, the color Garbo Silvestre.
 Currently, Salva has more than 50 leather upholstery options with a wide range of colors, textures and resistance (low, medium or high traffic), which allow the customization of any piece in its portfolio.

-According to Bárbara, “the customization of projects must always be thought of based on the clients’ lives, on what is essential and ideal in each one’s life, using the best forms of application, in addition to the aesthetics and functionality of each environment” , explains.
+According to Bárbara, “the personalization of projects should always be thought of based on the clients’ lives, on what is essential and ideal in each one’s life, using the best forms of application, in addition to the aesthetics and functionality of each environment”, she explains.
 “Even in an exhibition, there is a story being told.
 It is a unique place, which was thought to create a connection with its essence in the smallest details.
 When we customize the furniture, for example, we are running away from fads and developing an affective memory with all this creation”, he concludes.

 Like this: